The Askwith Collection

 The Askwith Media Library collection is stored in closed stacks and is not browsable.
 Please refer to Search the Catalog below to explore the collection.

-The Askwith Media Library maintains a collection of over 25,000 titles, including feature films, documentaries, animated films, and instructional programs.
+The Askwith Media Library maintains a collection of over 33,000 titles, including feature films, documentaries, animated films, and educational programs.
 Formats include DVD, Blu-ray, videotapes, 16 mm films, audio cassettes, and audio CDs.

 The majority of the videocassettes and DVDs collection is stored in the library and is available for checkout on a walk-in basis.
 The majority of the 16mm film collection is stored in a remote facility.
 These items can be retrieved for patrons who wish to use them within 4 business days of the request.